Texas Health Resources strives to provide health care services

 medical staff members.

-There are no regularly scheduled worship services at Texas Health
+events.
+There are no regularly scheduled worship services, but

 The Pastoral Care department offers the following services: